Donegal Catch Sustainability

 We are actively working to reduce the sugar, salt and fat content of our products to comply with healthy eating guidelines.

 It is our policy to ensure that the ethical standards that apply within our production sites should also be adhered to in our supply chain.
 These standards are based on the requirements of national law, which include The Modern Slavery Act, The Ethical Trading Initiative code of conduct and other national standards where relevant.
-All suppliers must be registered to SEDEX and have completed the self-assessment questionnaire, if unable to comply with these requirements they are removed from our supply base.
+We actively encourage all of our direct suppliers to sign up to Sedex (An ethical trade organization) or share their practices to demonstrate that they demonstrate best practice in social and environmental practice.

 We are committed to ensuring that all of our products abide by the EU Commission Regulation 2017/2158 on Acrylamide in food.